2025-2026 ACT Dates and Deadlines

 The ACT is administered on seven test dates within the US, US territories, and Puerto Rico.
 The basic registration fee includes score reports for up to four college choices, if you list valid codes when you register.

-If you qualify, see Mrs. Hobbs for your waiver code.
+If you qualify, see Mrs. Nevels for your waiver code.

 Registering for the ACT